It seems we've received scrambled messages: does the argument against eating whole eggs have

 - Sniff Citrus: Orange you glad you’re not stressed?
 The smell of citrus can help us relax by increasing levels of the stress-related hormone norepinephrine.

 - Nose Full of Coffee: Wake up and smell the latte.
 Just the odor of coffee can help reduce stress hormones — no sipping required .
-(Just make sure not to burn the tip of your nose.)
+(Just be sure not to burn the tip of your nose.)

 Socializing and Fun